dbt-labs/docs.getdbt.com/website/blog/2022-08-22-unit-testing-dbt-package.md

 <!--truncate-->

 ## Unit Testing vs. Integration Testing

+Unit testing and integration testing are two common paradigms in create well-tested code.
+For a great deep dive into the difference between the two check out [this article](https://circleci.com/blog/unit-testing-vs-integration-testing/) from the CircleCI team.
+At a high level:

+- **Integration tests** are tests which operate against the entire integrated project or application.
+- **Unit tests** are tests which verify a single element within a software project, such as an individual function or macro.

 Many dbt packages use integration tests as their primary testing methodology.
 For example [dbt-utils](https://github.com/dbt-labs/dbt-utils) has [the integration_tests directory](https://github.com/dbt-labs/dbt-utils/tree/main/integration_tests) so that we can run integration tests by using the generic tests and macros contained within the package.
 The integration tests directory is essentially a standard dbt project within the dbt-utils package that is tested much the same way any dbt project would be.